Shaxpy/Manifeste_dir/README.md

 ## Note:
 **I have attached .json and php file just for the deploying on heroku by tricking the Heroku server to believe that this is a PHP project!\
-Its a neat trick anyone can use
+Its a neat trick anyone can use for free deployment of HTML/CSS static web